NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Field: Deep Layer Penetration Depth

-The deep-layer penetration depth is the fictitious thickness of the deep layer in meters, and is used to calculate the volume of material that participates in long-term moisture transfer and storage.
+The Deep Layer Penetration Depth is the fictitious thickness of the deep layer in meters, and is used to calculate the volume of material that participates in long-term moisture transfer and storage.
 This layer has a uniform moisture content, and can be considered a *lumped-capacitance*.
 The deep penetration depth is based on the amount of material that interacts with the surface layer when subject to cyclic relative humidity variation.
 The deep penetration depth can be estimated with the following equation:

 $$ d_{EMPD,deep} = \sqrt{\frac{\delta_{perm} P_{sat} \tau_{deep}} {\rho_{material} \frac{du}{d\phi} \pi}} $$

 where each term is the same as the surface layer, except that the cycle period is different.
 This is usually on the order of weeks for the deep layer.

 #### Field: Coating Layer Thickness
-The coating layer thickness (in meters) adds an additional resistance between the surface layer and the zone and represents a thin coating, such as paint, plaster, or other wall coverings.
+The Coating Layer Thickness (in meters) adds an additional resistance between the surface layer and the zone and represents a thin coating, such as paint, plaster, or other wall coverings.

 This input is optional, and an input of zero implies no coating.